maxludden/supergene-v2/books/book05/md/chapter-1905.md

 “Yes.
 I have thirty-one branches of this establishment, all across the city.”
 Bao’er spoke with innocence.

-“This b*tch is showing off again…” Lu Xiaomei felt both jealous and depressed.
+“This bitch is showing off again…” Lu Xiaomei felt both jealous and depressed.
 She was really hoping Bao’er would disappear right now.

 But an evil expression crossed Bao’er’s face, and she said, “By the way, I am going to the VIP area for a session.
 Would you like to come?”